tendermint/fundraising/x/fundraising/spec/01_concepts.md

 #### When the auction ends

-The auction will end either when the auction end time is arrived or when the entire offering quantity is sold out.
+The auction will end either when Auction End Time is arrived or when the entire Offering Quantity is sold out.

-### Order Book Auction (Batch Auction)
+### Batch Auction

-This order book auction allows each bidder to participate in the auction by placing limit orders with the price chosen freely and at any time within the auction period.
+This batch auction allows each bidder to participate in the auction by placing limit orders with the price chosen freely and at any time within the auction period.
 An order book is created to record the bids with various bid prices.

 #### What an auctioneer does

-When an auctioneer creates this order book auction, it must determine the following parameters.
+When an auctioneer creates this batch auction, it must determine the following parameters.

-- **ReceivingToken**: the denom of tokens to be auctioned,
+- **Selling Token**: the denom of tokens to be auctioned,
-- **PayingToken**: the denom of tokens to be used for payment,
+- **Paying Token**: the denom of tokens to be used for payment,
-- **AuctionStartTime**: when the auction starts,
+- **Auction Start Time**: when the auction starts,
-- **AuctionEndTime**: when the auction ends,
+- **Auction End Time**: when the auction ends,
-- **OfferingQuantity**: total amount of receiving tokens to be auctioned.
+- **Offering Quantity**: total amount of selling tokens to be auctioned.

 #### What bidders can/cannot do

 A bidder can do the following behaviors during the auction period:
 1. Place a new bid
     - This auction provides two options the bidders for bidding: 1) How-Much-Worth-To-Buy and 2) How-Many-Tokens-To-Buy
-        - (**Option A**) How-Much-Worth-To-Buy (fixed paying tokens/varying receiving tokens): A bidder offers with a fixed amount of the paying tokens and, if win, the bidder gets the receiving tokens, where the amount of the receiving tokens varies depending on the price of the receiving token.
+        - (**Option A**) How-Much-Worth-To-Buy (fixed paying tokens/varying selling tokens): A bidder offers with a fixed amount of the paying tokens and, if win, the bidder gets the selling tokens, where the amount of the selling tokens varies depending on the price of the selling token.
-        - (**Option B**) How-Many-Tokens-To-Buy (varying paying tokens/fixed receiving tokens): A bidder offers for a fixed amount of the receiving token that the bidder wants to get if win.
+        - (**Option B**) How-Many-Tokens-To-Buy (varying paying tokens/fixed selling tokens): A bidder offers for a fixed amount of the selling token that the bidder wants to get if win.
 The residual paying tokens the bidder placed can be refunded depending on the last price.
     - Each bidder can choose one of the above two options.
-The two options mean 1) how much worth in paying tokens of the receiving tokens the user wants to buy, and 2) how many receiving tokens the user wants to buy, respectively.
+The two options mean 1) how much worth in paying tokens of the selling tokens the user wants to buy, and 2) how many selling tokens the user wants to buy, respectively.
 2. Replace the existing bid by a new one only with higher price and/or more quantities
     - The bidder can replace its existing bid, which is previously placed,  by a new one with the same option between Option A and Option B.